 Bowles DNA Project

 The Bowles of Ballickmoyler in CanadaSeveral Bowles from Ballickmoyler, co.
-Laois emigrated to Canada, initially settled in Quebec City and over time spread out across Canada and also into the U.S. in Virginia, Michigan, New Orleans and California.
-See also My Bowles Line in the U.S.
+Laois emigrated to Canada, initially settling in Quebec City and over time spreading out across Canada and also into the U.S. in Virginia, Michigan, New Orleans and California.
+See also My Bowles Line in the U.S. A quick family tree summary of just the Bowles members who emigrated to Canada:

-In the early 1800's there were two first cousins named John Bowles, the sons of brothers Michael and Joseph Bowles of Ballickmoyler.
-Both followed the family trade as shoemakers.
+In the early 1800's three cousins Joseph Bowles 2 and John Bowles 2 and 4, the sons of brothers Michael and Joseph Bowles of Ballickmoyler all followed the family trade as shoemakers.
+Another cousin, Michael Bowles 2, had served in the British Army from 1798 to 1802

-One lived in Ballickmoyler, married an Elizabeth and had 5 children baptized at the nearby Castletown Killabban church.
-The second married Ann Mills and settled down in Dunleckney, co.
-Carlow where they had 7 children (or at least the latter 4, I haven't found the birth records for their first 3 children).
-The Dunleckney branch emigrated to Canada in 1819 and opened a shoemaker shop in Quebec City.
-This John's brother Joseph, a shoemaker in Carlow, followed them to Quebec City with his family in 1831 and another brother Michael emigrated to Ontario in 1842.
+John Bowles 2 married Ann Mills and had 3 children before settling down in Dunleckney, co.
+Carlow where they had 4 more children (I haven't found the birth records for their first 3 children).
+His family emigrated to Canada in 1819 where he opened a shoemaker shop in Quebec City.
+John 2's brother Joseph, a shoemaker in Carlow, followed them to Quebec City with his family in 1831 and another brother Michael emigrated to Ontario in 1842.
+John Bowles 4 was a shoemaker in Ballickmoyler.
+He married Elizabeth Dickson and had 5 children baptized at the nearby Castletown Killabban church.
 The story of these three brothers is told below.

 His cousin John back in Ballickmoyler did not join them as he had died in 1818 leaving Elizabeth a widow with 5 children.
 Elizabeth married their neighbour Thomas Taylor (the farm next to the Bowles farm was owned by the Taylor family, Thomas was their eldest son) in 1822.
 By 1825 Thomas and Elizabeth Taylor with their 5 Bowles children had also arrived in Quebec City.
 Elizabeth's eldest child, Thomas, died in 1825 shortly after arriving in Quebec City.
 Three of the others, Joseph, Robert and Jane, decided to move on to New Orleans in 1835.
 Joseph later moved on to California.
 The 5th Bowles sibling, Elizabeth, may also have gone on to New Orleans but I haven't found any trace of her yet.
 It seems that none of this particular line remained in Canada.